Share or embed your button

 Getting started

-To share/embed an action that you've already created, locate that button under My Buttons, then click the "view more" button for quick access:
+To share/embed an action that you've already created, locate that button under My Buttons, then click the "More options" button for quick access:

 Or click View Button, then scroll past the preview to find those same options:

-๐Ÿ“Œ Note: If you're viewing the dashboard on a small screen, these buttons will be hidden, so all you have to do is tap the button card itself to view these options.
+๐Ÿ“Œ Note: If you're viewing the dashboard on a small screen, these buttons will be hidden, just tap the button card itself to view these options.

 Copy/paste a link to your button